 - to school officials determined by the institution to have a legitimate educational interest;

-Friends University defines a school official as: individuals employed by the institution in an administrative, professional, faculty, staff, law enforcement or counseling position; members serving on an institutional governing body; members of committees and disciplinary boards; students serving on a committee or assisting another school official in fulfilling their professional responsibilities; individuals or organizations acting as official agents of the institution; the National Student Clearinghouse; and, contractors, consultants, volunteers and other non-employees to whom the institution has outsourced services or functions.
+Friends University defines a school official as: individuals employed by the institution in an administrative, professional, faculty, staff, law enforcement, or counseling position; members serving on an institutional governing body; members of committees and disciplinary boards; students serving on a committee or assisting another school official in fulfilling their professional responsibilities; individuals or organizations acting as official agents of the institution; the National Student Clearinghouse; and, contractors, consultants, volunteers and other non-employees to whom the institution has outsourced services or functions.

 A school official has a legitimate educational interest if he/she needs to review an education record in order to fulfill a professional responsibility to Friends University.
-Records should be used only in the context of official educational business.
+Records should be used only in the context of the official educational business.

 - to anyone if the college has obtained the prior written consent of the student;